 Spring is almost on its way, and we think it’s high time to cheers the changing of the seasons with a local tasting tour.
-Yes, there will be awesome, inventive beers, but there will also be handcrafted seltzers and ciders and surprisingly stellar wines.
+Yes, there will be awesome, inventive beers, but there will also be handcrafted seltzers and ciders, hand distilled liquors, and stellar wines.
 The best part of the tour, besides the tastebud tickling that awaits?
 You can take it any time of the year!

 Try to tackle all of these stops in one tour (in which case, sip sensibly), or take your time and sample a new spot each time you visit.
 This White Mountains tour showcases the best breweries, wineries, cideries, and more in the state of NH.